Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 The example above shows two methods, the action bar (this can be contextual or persistent), it offers a way to apply not JUST a move action, but could house a myriad of batch actions at the same time.
 The menu dropdown is another method you can use, where you can manipulate the item directly, without moving things visually.

-Reordering drag and drop alternative pattern – on mobile
+Reordering drag and drop alternative pattern (mobile)

 Alternative to drag and drop mobile for reordering in the UI

 Steps of this mobile drag and drop alternative flow are quite simple.
 This is something worth considering for reordering on mobile.
-Steps of this interaction:

 Want more alternatives to drag and drop?
 Shoot us a request on Twitter, we’re full of ideas!